An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \subsection{Empirical Evaluation Framework}

-To develop a better understanding of the workers' dynamics in different clusters of workers in task supply and execution, we design four evaluation study to investigate the differences in the preferences, performances, and strategies of workers in each identified cluster; and effect of each cluster on delivering successful crowdsourcing tasks is studied.
+To develop a better understanding of the workers' dynamics in different communities of workers in task supply and execution, we design four evaluation studies to investigate the differences in the preferences, performances, and strategies of workers in each identified community; and the effect of each community on delivering successful crowdsourcing tasks is studied.
 The proposed evaluation framework is illustrated in figure \ref{tam}.
 Next, we explain the analysis steps and introduce a few working definitions used in this framework.